RedHatNordicsSA/linux4win/content/lab6.md

 sudo tuned-adm profile name-of-profile
 ```

-Performance tuning does not have to be rocket science :-)
+Suprisingly enough, as you have seen, performance tuning does not have to be rocket science.
+Please note that the difference between a tuned and a not tuned system is often a lot, up to over 100% improvements are not rare to see.
+So if you are not yet a performance tuning expert, try using ```tuned```.

 That was it!
 Give youself a hand, as you have now gone through all the main sections of this workshop.
 If you need some more challenges, continue forward to the extra assignments.